Museum of Contemporary African Diasporan Arts: History

 MoCADA was founded in 1999 by Laurie Cumbo in a building owned by the historical Bridge Street AWME Church in the heart of Bedford–Stuyvesant, Brooklyn.

-In 2006, MoCADA moved to its current home, an expanded space at 80 Hanson Place, at South Portland Avenue, in Fort Greene, a historically black middle-class neighborhood in Brooklyn which is home to the Brooklyn Academy of Music (BAM) arts district.
-MoCADA has grown to accommodating many exhibitions throughout the year that highlight various identities of the African Diaspora.
+In 2006, MoCADA moved to an expanded space called Culture Lab on the ground floor of the James E. Davis 80 Arts Building (80 Hanson Place) in Fort Greene, a historically black middle-class neighborhood in Brooklyn which is part of the Brooklyn Cultural District.
+On December 4, 2019, construction began on a new facility, the L10 Arts and Cultural Center, which would contain a new home for MoCADA as well as new branches of other institutions like Brooklyn Academy of Music (BAM) and the Brooklyn Public Library.
+The Culture Lab on Hanson Place closed on March 31, 2024, and the new location, dubbed Culture Lab II, opened in January 2025.

 Exhibitions

 Saying No: Reconciling Spirituality and Resistance in Indigenous Australian Art is an exhibition curated by Australian artist Bindi Cole.
 Based on Cole's previous exhibition in Australia, Saying No combines the religious ceremonial practices highlighted by Indigenous artist with the protest for Indigenous rights and visibility in the public imagaination.
 The curatorial statement is as follows: "The word 'no' does not exist in the Australian Aboriginal languages.
 Where it does exist, this powerful word is reserved for the elders and is used with great care and ceremony.
 As these languages reach the brink of extinction, indigenous Australian artists are using contemporary art to assert their identity and culture and say no to racism, land theft and colonialism in an urban world.
 Saying No features sculpture, installation, painting, photography, video, audio and mixed media works."
-Some of the exhibiting artists include Tony Albert, Vicki Couzens, Fiona Foley, Daniel Boyd and Maree Clark.
+Some of the exhibiting artists include Tony Albert, Vicki Couzens, Fiona Foley, Daniel Boyd and Maree Clarke.